 In his Letter to Herodotus, Epicurus asserts that atoms exist, and, as the fundamental building blocks of reality, do not change, unlike the things composed of atoms.
 The reason that Epicurus knows with certainty that atoms exist is that Reason demands it, since otherwise there could no change, which was not included as part of his canon, or epistemology, as a criterion of truth.
 Ultimately that which changes requires component parts that are unchanging.
 In other words, it is axiomatic that for there to be any change there must be something that remains unchanged, and these are the atoms.
 He explains this insight as follows, "For every quality changes, but the atoms do not change, since, when the composite bodies are dissolved, there must be a permanent something, solid and indissoluble, left behind, which makes change possible: not changes into or from the non-existent, but often through differences of arrangement, and sometimes through additions and subtractions of the atoms" (Lives 10.54).
 It is not immediately obvious, however, how this axiom would be classifed according to the Epicurean canonic, or epistemology, since it seems to be an a priori truth, a truth of Reason (known before experience as necessary and eternal), and not derived from sensation, preconception or feeling.
 The atoms are solid and indestructible, whereas their compounds are mixtures of atoms and vacuity, and are, thereby, destructible, in the sense of being liable to decomposition.
 What is normally called perishing or destruction, therefore, is actually the disconnecting of indestructible atoms.
 In addition to atoms and their composites, Epicurus assumes empty space or the void as the other principle of nature: what exists is bodies, composed of atoms, in empty space; these two realities are the principles of explanation of everything.
 In his On the Nature of the Universe, Lucretius explicitly introduces the idea of empty space or the void as the other principle of nature: what exists is bodies, composed of atoms, in empty space; these two realities are the principles of explanation of everything (Book One).
 Epicurus also accepts the common sense understanding of time: "We must chiefly reflect upon that to which we attach this peculiar character of time, and by which we measure it.
 No further proof is required" (Lives 10.72-73)

 Epicurus also reasons that atoms, although invisible, must be of different sizes, for the diversity of visible things requires that their component parts be equally diverse.
-This is an argument from an effect to its sufficient cause.
+This is an argument from an effect to its sufficient cause, which is also an a priori truth of Reason: an effect 'y' is a necessary implication of a cause 'x'.
 He says, "But differences of size (megethos) must be admitted; for this addition renders the facts of feeling and sensation easier of explanation" (Lives 10.55).
 He adds, "On the analogy of things within our experience we have declared that the atom has size; and this, small as it is, we have merely reproduced on a larger scale (Lives 10.58-59).
 Since the composite things that we perceive have size, the conclusion follows by analogy that the imperceptible, indivisible parts that make up composite objects have size also.
 Necessarily, Epicurus rejects the idea of the infinite divisibility of matter, since atoms are not divisible, which further leads to the conclusion that anything can only have a finite number of atoms: "Not only must we reject as impossible subdivision ad infinitum into smaller and smaller parts...but in dealing with finite things we must reject as impossible the progression ad infinitum by less and less increments" (Lives 10.56).
 All atoms travel through the void, or empty space, at the same velocity, if unobstructed (Lives 5.61).